 What else can you do to stay healthy?

-Following these 5 ways to reduce flare-up risks as well as seeking alternative therapies, such as stem cell therapy, could help you improve your quality of life.
-The Lung Institute uses stem cells from the patient’s own body to help promote the healing of lung tissue.
+Following these 5 ways to reduce flare-up risks as well as seeking alternative therapies, such as cellular therapy, could help you improve your quality of life.
+The Lung Institute uses cells from the patient’s own body to help promote the healing of lung tissue.
 If you or a loved one has a chronic lung disease, contact us today by calling (800) 729-3065 to learn more and to see if you qualify for treatment.